What is the difference between Divorce and a Deed of Separation?

 Since a Deed of Separation records the date when parties have lived separately and apart from each other, it is common for a divorce to proceed on that ground of separation.

-A Deed of Separation often contains, amongst other things, the terms of agreement that parties have reached regarding issues such as:
+A Deed of Separation often contains the terms of an agreement that parties have reached regarding issues such as:

 - When divorce proceedings are to commence;

 - The agreed custody, care and control arrangements between parties for any children;

 - How the matrimonial assets are to be dealt with during the divorce;

 - Any interim arrangement between the parties until the divorce proceedings have commenced and/or concluded;

 - Any agreement on maintenance for the spouse and children.

 The Deed of Separation is not filed in court; divorce papers still need to be filed